opensafely-core/ehrql/docs/tutorial/running-ehrql.md

-:computer: Copy and paste the following dataset definition into a new file called `dataset_definition.py` that is saved in your `learning-ehrql` directory:
+:computer: Copy and paste the following dataset definition into a new file called `dataset_definition.py` and save it in your `learning-ehrql` directory:

 ```python
 from ehrql import Dataset